yulisafrizall/yulisafrizall.github.io/README.md

 ## Welcome to my Portofolio

-my name is yulis afrizal, I'm a web developer I'm usualy make static dashboards, I've studied IT for 5 years and I really enjoy it.
+Hi, My name is yulis afrizal, I'm a web developer I'm usualy make static dashboards, I've studied IT for 5 years and I really enjoy it.

 ### IT Support & Web Developer
 I'm a developer with over 1 years experience in software application.
 Currently, I most often design and build web application using Native(PHP), Codeigniter.